 - Usually averted in Grimm.
 When Nick gets into a fight, he does carry the results for a while, such as bruises or cuts on his face.

 - Josh on The West Wing has some impressive healing skills.
-He gets shot and the bullet damages his aorta, requiring extensive surgery.
-After surgery he spends one episode in the hospital and one at home and then goes back to work 100 % even though he would have needed months to heal (the chestbone, for instance, would take at least three months).
+He gets shot and the bullet damages his pulmonary artery, requiring extensive surgery.
+After surgery, he spends one two-part episode in the hospital and one at home and then goes back to work 100% even though he would have needed months to heal (the chest bone, for instance, would take at least three months).
+(In fairness, those three episodes span from May to November, so there is some recovery time, but probably not enough.)
 In one episode the surgeon general compliments him on how nice his scar looked while he was still under sedation from the surgery and in season seven the scar has completely vanished.

 - Donna's surgical scar are also mysteriously absent in season seven.
 She does spend several episodes in a wheelchair after an open femur fracture but once she's out of the wheelchair she walks around like normal with no need for physical therapy or any signs of pain.